Geometric Dimensioning and Tolerancing (GDT)

 This course is designed for manufacturing personnel who understand the basics of blueprint interpretation and need more detailed information to fully comprehend and apply today’s manufacturing drawings and standards.
-This comprehensive course combines all of the basics of ASME Y14.5 with more complex information for those people who realize that a little bit of knowledge in GD&T is simply not enough to do a good job.

 Understanding the basics of blueprint interpretation.